 Research has found that apologizing helps not only the person receiving the apology but also the person offering the apology!
 Offering a sincere apology helps release the pain of the offense allowing the focus to shift to healing the relationship.

-What if I don’t know what to I apologize for?
+What if I don’t know what to apologize for?

 When you’re not sure whether you’re at fault or what exactly you need to take responsibility for, I suggest asking a neutral third party for feedback.
 Give them the facts without trying to “spin” the situation to paint yourself in a positive light.
 Try to be as honest, forthcoming, and objective as possible.
 Then invite them to weigh in on what aspects of the situation are your responsibility to apologize for.

-It’s true that there is no guarantee the person you are apologizing to will respond in kind but your chances of getting a humble apology from someone are much greater when they feel safe with you.
-It’s much easier for them to lower their defenses and look at themselves honestly when you’ve shown willingness to do the same.
+There is indeed no guarantee the person you are apologizing to will respond in kind but your chances of getting a humble apology from someone are much greater when they feel safe with you.
+It’s much easier for them to lower their defenses and look at themselves honestly when you’ve shown a willingness to do the same.

 What to Avoid When Apologizing

-Steer clear of defensive apologies – which aren’t actually apologies at all.
-On the surface, you might hear the word sorry but it often puts the blame on the other person.
+Steer clear of defensive apologies – which aren’t apologies at all.
+On the surface, you might hear the word sorry but it often blames the other person.
 There are a few distinctive features of defensive apologies and they are never effective.